Need Working Capital? Review These 4 Funding Options

 Are you an entrepreneur seeking growth and stability for your small business?
 One of the best ways to shore up cash flow and pay for expansion efforts is with a healthy infusion of working capital.

 The SBA defines working capital as the difference between current assets and current liabilities.
-In short, working capital helps run day-to-day operations and it’s crucial to managing cash flow.
+In short, working capital helps run day-to-day operations.
+It’s crucial to managing cash flow and can help scale your small business.
 Here are loan options to explore:

 Traditional Bank Loans

 Borrowers can turn directly to commercial lenders, credit unions and local banks for working capital loans.
 Banks are the largest small business lenders and probably the first place you think about when considering a loan.
 However, it can be difficult to qualify.
 In fact, a landmark study by Harvard Business School shows that bank loan availability to small businesses plummeted during the recession and has stayed at low levels since.
 About 72% of small business owners who apply get rejected.
 If you do qualify for a loan, repayment terms can be as short as one-year and as long as seven years.
 Working capital loans from a traditional bank are generally secured by some of the company’s assets.

 The 7(a) Loan Program is the Small Business Administration’s primary program for helping small businesses with financing.
 The SBA does not actually make direct loans; instead, it provides loan guarantees, promising the bank to pay back a certain percentage of your loan if you are unable to.